 These links have information and tools that help you learn to speak up for yourself and others.
 The links also tell you about the help you can get advocating for yourself if you are a multicultural person.

-Australian Healthcare Rights – Resources
+Australian Healthcare Rights – Translated Information

 Australia has a set of rules that tell people what they can expect when they get health care.
 This webpage has information about the Australian Charter of Healthcare Rights and is available in over 20 languages.

-Access to Health Care in Australia (MHCS)
+Access to Health Care in Australia

 You can find information in 19 different languages on how to get regular and emergency health care, what health interpreters do, and services for kids and families.